 Buying old domains with page rank is actually big business.
 It’s probably not actually the ‘age’ of the domain per se, but how long since the first inbound link was recorded by Google.

 Site/page speed - Really seriously important…your Google ranking will (most likely) be affected if your site loads slowly (not to mention the fact that visitors will not hang around if the page does not load within a few seconds)…..cheap hosting, large images, bad code, too many plugins can all cause this issue.

 Mobile friendly website - Bad mobile site/page speed and lack of mobile responsiveness will hurt your ranking...seriously.
 How long do you spend on an old non mobile-responsive site when you are on your mobile device?...ZERO….and Google has picked up on that ‘time on site’ and bounce rate issue…so don’t be one of these sites!

 Check here: https://search.google.com/test/mobile-friendly

 If your site was built pre-2015 you might have issues here.
 Although ‘mobile responsive’ websites began around 2010, mobile ‘versions’ of websites were still the standard for some years after that…and that’s not the way sites are built now.

 As of July 2019 Google ranks sites by ‘mobile-first’ indexing by default which means they predominantly use the mobile version of your content for indexing and ranking.

-Security - First of all if your site is not served over SSL (secure sockets layer), you’re just about the last one left!
-Though you may have noticed every now and then that your browser will not open a website that it deems to be not safe because it's missing a current SSL certificate…that’s what happens if you have not updated your site to a secure connection with a SSL Certificate.
+Security - First of all if your site is not served over SSL (secure sockets layer), you’re just about the last one left!!...though you may have noticed every now and then that your browser will not open a website that it deems as not safe because it's missing a current SSL certificate…that’s what happens if you have not updated your site to a secure connection with an SSL Certificate.